To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

 We’ll begin the guide with the lower-profile trainers first.
 While these shoes aren’t as punishing as the ones meant for 5K runs, they aren’t fleshed-out cushioned trainers either.
 So there’s a fair bit of overlap with the products mentioned on our ‘shoes for 10K’ guide.

 The second group packs more foam underneath as compared to the low-profile runners.
-However, for this guide, we’ve steered clear of bulky daily trainers such as the Asics Cumulus, the adidas Solar Glide, or the Brooks Ghost.
+However, for this guide, we’ve steered clear of standard running shoes like the Asics Cumulus, the adidas Solar Glide, or the Brooks Ghost.
 The reason?
 If you’re running anything less than a half marathon, you should be able to dial up speed without the midsole getting in your way.

-There are no max-cushion shoes either; please refer to this guide for options if you’re interested.
+There are no max-cushion shoes either; please refer to this guide for options if that’s an area of interest.

 In their place, we’ve included cushioned running shoes with a bit of snap in them.
-That way, the cushioning won’t slow you down even if you want your high-mileage runs to be fast.
+That way, the cushioning won’t slow you down when you want your high-mileage runs to be fast.
 The Reebok Forever Floatride Energy 2 is an exception.
-After all, we did name the first-gen model the best running shoe of this year.
+After all, we did name the first-gen model the best running shoe of last year.
 The V 2.0 has the same midsole, so there’s no change in the ride quality.

 Category 1: Low-profile running shoes for long distances